 And if you’re looking for a way to connect with your children, in a really awesome way, with the holidays coming up, I actually wrote a journal called time for us, which is a journal for parents and children to do together that you sit by side by side and you can do creative things and like inquisitive questions and everything else.
 So that’s really fun.
 It’s on Amazon just search time for us.

-We would love to help coach anyone that’s interested and I think there’s so much potential in expanding your team.
+We would love to help coaches who are interested.
+I think there is so much potential in expanding your team.